-Usually, the internal analysis includes the Strengths and Weakness of the organization/business process.
+Usually, internal analysis includes the Strengths and Weaknesses of the organization/business process.
 The external analysis includes a study on Threats and opportunities.
 The key takeaways from this study:

 This type of analysis is helpful for organizations to understand their core strengths and also provides valuable insights to improve and rectify mistakes within the business process.